idvorkin/nlp/convos/shrink.convo.md

 **I'm not a successful EM**

-- I've been an EM for 10 years.
-I've had several challenging experineces, but I've gotten through most of them.
-Sometime things get tough,
+- I've been an EM for 15 years.
+I have been a successful EM at 3 of the biggest big tech companies: MSFT, AMZN, and META.
+- I have glowing feedback from people I support
+- I've experienced basically every situation, and I'm getting good at all of them.
+-  I've literally written a book on most of the situations
 - I have an amazing set of resources for being an EM, and being a great EM.
 In fact, my goal is to be the best EM ever.

 **I always get depressed**